comegrant/misc_doc/rfc_multi_frequency.md

 ### Several Jobs
 Several jobs call the ingest notebook.
 We need (at leat) one job per frequency.
 Each of those jobs will have its own CRON schedule and pass a "frequency" parameter that the notebook uses to filter the .yml configs.
 It's possible to have different jobs for different servers or types of ingestion.
 But I think this is simpler.
+We can easily run ingestion for different source or different strategies concurrently by just calling our one ingestion notebook in different tasks with different parameters.
+The only downside in terms of performance compared to a several notebook approach is that the

 ```yaml
  timeout_seconds: 3600